 If you have an earlier Beatrice R8 then firmware will need to be updated to enable this facility.
 Unfortunately Beatrice R8 firmware can only be updated by Glensound, we are happy to update the firmware at our factory free of charge for you.

 To access the Call Masking setup menu then please follow these instructions:

 - 1) Start with the unit turned off (i.e. no power source connected) - 2) Hold down SPEAK TO ALL button - 3) While holding down the Speak to all button apply power and turn the unit on - 4) The buttons can now be released and it will pulse to indicate that you are in Call Masking setup mode - 5) In setup mode, the SPEAK buttons may be used to select channels for which CALL send and receive is activated.
-The default is for all channels to be enabled. - 6) To leave the Call Masking setup menu just press the SPEAK TO ALL button and the R8 will reset and the configuration will be saved in non-volatile memory. - NOTE: Both double-tap-to-CALL and incoming call indication are disabled for the channels turned off in setup mode.

-AUDIO BLOCK DIAGRAMS (analogue representation of digital circuits)

-Audio Circuits TO Dante/ AES67 Network SEE ALSO FIXED MIXER
+The default is for all channels to be enabled.

+the R8 will reset and the configuration will be saved in non-volatile memory.
+NOTE: Both double-tap-to-CALL and incoming call indication are disabled for the channels turned off in setup mode.
+AUDIO BLOCK DIAGRAMS (analogue representation of digital circuits) Audio Circuits TO Dante/ AES67 Network SEE ALSO FIXED MIXER